"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 - About 400 people having treatment for head and neck cancer

-- About 800 men having treatment for prostate cancer
+- About 800 men having treatment for prostate cancer - this is now closed

 - About 120 people having treatment for a tumour in the central nervous system

 If you have already had radiotherapy for prostate cancer or head and neck cancer, you will have an interview with a researcher once a year for 5 years.
 The researcher will ask detailed questions about any side effects you have.
 If you had treatment for prostate cancer, this will include questions about your bowel, bladder and erectile function.
 If you had treatment for head and neck cancer, the questions will be about whether your mouth is dry and how easily you are able to swallow.

 The researchers may also ask people who had head and neck cancer to fill out some questionnaires at home and post them back to the study team.
 These will ask about your quality of life.
 There will be up to 4 questionnaires over a 2 year period.

 If you had radiotherapy for a tumour in your central nervous system, you will have a blood test every year as part of your routine follow up.
 This is to see if there are changes in the levels of

 For everybody in the study, the researchers will look at

 - The CT scan you had before you started radiotherapy